rewindio/lambda-version-cleaner/README.md

 ## Purpose

-This SAM template deploys a Lambda function that deletes on Lambda versions in the account deployed in.
+This SAM template deploys a Lambda function that deletes old Lambda versions in the account deployed in.

 ## Installing